C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-The argument for issues is cost.
-Ten minutes of discussion before the work is much cheaper than a day of work followed by "actually, we want this differently".
+- Argument for issues: cost - ten minutes of discussion beforehand is much cheaper than a day of work followed by "actually, we want this differently"

-An issue is also fine as a question or a proposal.
-It does not have to be a bug.
+- An issue is also fine as a question or a proposal - doesn't have to be a bug

-The `Fixes #12` keyword is the practical detail: GitHub links the pull request to the issue immediately and closes the issue on merge, so the backlog stays honest without anyone tidying it.
+- `Fixes #12` keyword = practical detail
+  - GitHub links the PR to the issue immediately, closes the issue on merge
+  - Backlog stays honest without anyone tidying it

-The reproducibility note is the difference between an issue someone can act on and one that sits untouched for a year.
-What you did, what you expected, what happened instead, and enough context to reproduce it.
+- Reproducibility note = the difference between an issue someone can act on and one that sits untouched for a year
--->
+  - What you did, what you expected, what happened instead, enough context to reproduce it -->

 ---